 A key part of taking advantage of data science is tracking key performance indicators (KPIs) and other metrics.
 The collected data allows businesses to make decisions based on recurring trends.

 Your strategic business moves should be backed by proper reasoning and motivation.
 But if you want to seize opportunities, you can’t afford to wait months for regular business evaluations.
-Data science gives business owners a way to make decisions much faster while also mitigating against risk.
+Data science gives business owners a way to make decisions much faster while also mitigating risk.

 Even if your company is too small to create a relevant data set for a particular situation, you can use freely available databases, including those from government institutions and industry associations, to collect applicable data.
 By gathering and analyzing relevant internal and external information, you can make informed business plans.